ThePepeYT/databasehelper/README.md

 db.connect();

-//Gets data "PLAYERNAME" and "PLAYERMONEY" where "PLAYERID" is "SOMEID" and print list of it var data = db.getData().table("TABLE") .columns("PLAYERNAME", "PLAYERMONEY") .where("PLAYERID", "SOMEID").completeAsync();
+//Gets data "PLAYERNAME" and "PLAYERMONEY" where "PLAYERID" is "SOMEID" and hashmap of it var data = db.getData().table("TABLE") .columns("PLAYERNAME", "PLAYERMONEY") .where("PLAYERID", "SOMEID").completeAsync();